ted-dev-42/transform/README.md

 # transform
-jar that tranform xml and xslt to html
+A java jar that tranforms xml and xslt to html.

+Usage:

+java -jar transform.jar xmlfile xsltfile htmlfile